ciscoketcheon/Email-Monitoring/README.md

     - SNMP_COMMUNITY: SNMP community string.
     - SNMP_TRAP_OID: OID for the SNMP trap.

-2. Install Dependencies: Install required tools and Python modules as per the prerequisites.
+2. **Install Dependencies**: Install required tools and Python modules as per the prerequisites.

-3. Permissions: Ensure the script has execution permissions and the user running it has rights to execute snmptrap and network commands.
+3. **Permissions**: Ensure the script has execution permissions and the user running it has rights to execute snmptrap and network commands.

-4. Run the Script: Execute the script manually or schedule it with cron or another scheduler for continuous monitoring.
+4. **Run the Script**: Execute the script manually or schedule it with cron or another scheduler for continuous monitoring.

 ### Testing
-1. Normal Case: Run the script with a reachable SMTP server accepting connections on port 25.
+1. **Normal Case**: Run the script with a reachable SMTP server accepting connections on port 25.
 Confirm output similar to:
    ```
    [YYYY-MM-DD HH:MM:SS] Email sent successfully.
    ```
-2. Server Down Case: Test with an unreachable SMTP server IP or stopped mail service.
+2. **Server Down Case**: Test with an unreachable SMTP server IP or stopped mail service.
 The script should log failures and retry.

-3. Brown-out Case: Test with the SMTP server IP reachable but port 25 closed or filtered.
+3. **Brown-out Case**: Test with the SMTP server IP reachable but port 25 closed or filtered.
 The script should detect failure and retry.

-4. Failure Limit Exceeded: After exceeding retry limits, verify the script sends an SNMP trap.
+4. **Failure Limit Exceeded**: After exceeding retry limits, verify the script sends an SNMP trap.
 Confirm success message or error logs if snmptrap is missing or misconfigured.

-5. SNMP Trap Command Validation: Ensure the send_snmp_trap() function uses the correct syntax with an empty agent address and valid variable bindings to avoid errors like "Bad variable type."
+5. **SNMP Trap Command Validation**: Ensure the send_snmp_trap() function uses the correct syntax with an empty agent address and valid variable bindings to avoid errors like "Bad variable type."

 This documentation provides a clear overview for users to prepare, deploy, and test the email deliverability check script effectively, capturing key error scenarios and operational details.